delacrixmorgan/kelly-coding-challenge-kotlin/guide/stage-2-thought-process.md

 2) What can the user do, after they type?
 3) How can I process what the user type and give them what they expect me to do?

-> Good Night and Good Luck!
+> Good Night and Good Luck! 🎉

+## Chapter 2 - Setting Up Your Game

+🚧 Work in Progress 🚧

+💭 Let me know when you're done with Chapter 1